bmahabirbu/PS2-udpbd-pi/README.md

 Files Necessary to make a udp pi server to share games to ps2 via ethernet

-Shares games from /dev/sda1 exfat formated storage with format
+Shares games from /dev/sda1 exfat formated storage with folder format
 - APPS
 - ART
 - CD